jig/ArUCo-Markers-Pose-Estimation-Generation/README.md

+> Updates from original repo:
+ - Improved image capturer program for easier calibration
+ - Updated method calls for latest version of opencv [ as of July 7, 2023]

 # Capturing Images for camera calibration

 This special image capturer is created because sometimes opencv will fail to detect chessboard corners